Prada Foundation Milan – Rem Koolhaas

 The Prada Foundation entrance alley, photo © Inexhibit, 2015

-For sure, 2015 has been an exciting year for Milan; indeed, along with the World’s Fair, two major cultural venues were inaugurated this year in the city: the Mudec – Museum of Cultures and, in May, the new Fondazione Prada, designed by the international firm OMA, led by the Dutch architect Rem Koolhaas.
+2015 has been an exciting year for Milan; along with the World’s Fair, two major cultural venues were inaugurated this year in the city: the Mudec – Museum of Cultures and, in May, the new Fondazione Prada, designed by the international firm OMA, led by the Dutch architect Rem Koolhaas.

 Fondazione Prada Milan Rem Koolhaas Inexhibit 03